V-Squared/V-Squared.github.io/plan/dashboard.md

  At the end of each Sprint the Srum Master cleans out the [Scrum Board](https://waffle.io/V-Squared/V-Squared.github.io) like so:

+- Work on Sunday and possibly Monday morning.
+So far I (HC) needed about 14 hours work time.
 - Archiving all closed Issues → [Example Closed Issues](#example-closed-issues)
 - Create Sprint Review → [Example Sprint Review](#example-sprint-review}
 - Close Issues that the developer finished but forgot to close